 What Simulator Software will you use?
 Review the available Simulator Software Packages and decide which one best meets you needs - there are links in this Guide.
 You will need to obtain your own licenced copy of the software.
 If possible, test drive the software before you buy.

 You will also need to source a suitable PC and speakers.

+If your tower falls under the Church of England Faculty Jurisdiction Rules, then from 1st April 2020 you will need the Archdeacon’s approval for the installation.
+There is more information about this in the installation section of the Build & Installation Guide.

 Where